10 Frugality Fails That Can End Up Costing You Money

 When you total everything up, you realize you could afford to dine out after all.

-The remedy: Choose recipes that include ingredients you already have at home or that are inexpensive.
+The remedy: Choose recipes that include inexpensive pantry staples you already have at home.
 If you need to buy new ingredients, make sure you can use them in multiple recipes.

 3. Buying Stuff Just Because It’s On Sale